 Denison recognizes the importance of early engagement and has been developing relationships with key interested parties since 2016.
 Amongst Denison's guiding principles is the utmost respect for Indigenous communities, Indigenous Rights, and traditional knowledge.
-Denison wishes to share the land and to work in partnership to return meaningful benefits from the Wheeler River project to potentially impacted Rights holders, communities, and/or groups.
+Denison wishes to work in partnership to return meaningful benefits from the Wheeler River project to potentially impacted Rights holders, communities, and/or groups.

-Denison understands the importance of protecting the area in which it is working, including the land, the water, the animals, the air and the history.
-Denison welcomes input from all interested parties through the regulatory engagement and consultation process and interested parties are invited to contact Denison directly to express any comments (positive or negative) or recommendations regarding its activities so the input can be incorporated into project plans, designs, and decisions.
+Denison understands the importance of protecting the area in which it is working, including the land, the water, the animals, the air and culture.
+Denison welcomes input from all interested parties through regulatory engagement and consultation.
+Processes have been established with and for interested parties to work directly with Denison to express comments (positive or negative) or recommendations regarding its activities so the input can be incorporated into project plans, designs, and decisions.